 MEND, a faith-based, community housing development organization, was incorporated as a New Jersey nonprofit corporation in July, 1969.
 The initial incorporators, representing various Moorestown churches, were: Boyce M. Adams, C. Dixon Heyer, Clarence L. Baylor, G.S.
 Spohn, Warren D. Sawyer, Rev. Fred D. Tennie, Jr., Steward R. Maines and Harold B. Wells, III, Esq.
 Mr. Adams is widely recognized as the founder of MEND.
 He served tirelessly as MEND’s chairperson from 1969 through 2003; and remained active in the organization until his death in 2006.

 The good, decent, hard-working people we serve are not looking for a “hand-out.”
-Rather, they are looking for people of good will to offer them a “hand-up” – a chance to live in housing they can afford without having to skimp on food, clothing, medical care and other necessities.
+Rather, they are looking for people of good will to offer them a “hand-up” – a chance to live in a home they can afford without having to skimp on food, clothing, medical care and other basic necessities.
 Whether young or old, single or married, healthy or not, they seek the chance to live with dignity in the many desirable communities that comprise our region.
 MEND acknowledges and accepts its responsibility to be “our brother’s keeper” when it comes to the provision of affordable homes.

 MEND’s start-up was long and arduous.
 Our pioneering efforts began with the revitalization of the Beech Street neighborhood in Moorestown.
 Construction of the 18-unit apartment development, today known as Beech Street Apartments, was completed in 1978.
 It is noteworthy that the Beech Street Apartments addressed the need for affordable housing in one of New Jersey’s more affluent suburban towns and predated the NJ Supreme Court’s nationally famous Mount Laurel I decision by almost 6 years.
 In that historic decision, the Court held that zoning ordinances which make it physically and economically impossible to produce low and moderate income housing were unconstitutional.